-Students studying Accelerated English in the Division of Continuing Education who are unsuccessful in passing ENGL 010111 English Composition 1 after two attempts will be dismissed from the University.
+Students studying Accelerated English in the Division of Continuing Education who are unsuccessful in passing ENGL 0101 English Composition 1 after two attempts will be dismissed from the University.
 Similarly, all students unsuccessful in passing UNIV 1001 Online Education Strategies after two attempts will be dismissed from the University.

 Dismissed students may appeal to the Office of Student Affairs to take the courses a third and final time.
-Appeals should be sent to the Office of Student Services at student.services@uopeople.org.
+Appeals should be sent to the Office of Student Services at student.services@uopeople.org within 30 days of the dismissal notice.
 Decisions rendered by the Committee are final and binding.

-Students given the opportunity to repeat English Composition 1 and Online Education Strategies a third time without passing will be dismissed from the University without further appeal.
+Students given the opportunity to repeat English Composition 1 and Online Education Strategies a third time without success will be dismissed from the University without further appeal.